Unregistered OCX, DLL etc: eg “Component COMDLG32.OCX or one of its dependencies not correctly registered. A file is missing or invalid”

 Once an event is finished, this database is redundant (though I wouldn’t normally delete it immediately).
 Similarly, if you create a database but never start receiving scores, then there is no harm in recreating it.

-However, it is conceivable that during an event you are required to exit and return to the ‘Wireless Scoring’ screen, and you may have to click on ‘create database’ again.
-This is where it is important that you do not overwrite (though you shouldn’t be able to do so if your Bridgemate Control Software is accessing it) – just say ‘No I don’t want to overwrite’ & you should be able to access the existing database.
+However, it is possible that during an event you are required to exit and resume the event, and you may have to click on ‘create database’ again.
+Here you should not overwrite (though you shouldn’t be able to do so if your Bridgemate Control Software is accessing it) – just say ‘No I don’t want to overwrite’ & you should be able to access the existing database.

 BMII Names Display not working in Individuals/Swiss Teams